grammyjs/website/site/docs/plugins/ratelimiter.md

 - never block downstream middleware because of a limiter decision,
 - skip `onThrottled()` to avoid user-visible enforcement side effects.

-::: tip Safer policy rollout
+::: tip Safer Policy Rollout
 Observe-only mode is useful when replacing a production limit.
 You can measure a candidate policy against real traffic before making it enforceable, without consuming or creating the production rule's enforcement state.
 :::